fiber-miniapp/nicam-dc-mini/README.md

 General contact regarding nicam-dc-mini should be made to miniapp@riken.jp as shown in the top of this README file.

-See NICAM-DC website for further information including numerical techniques and related papers.
+See [NICAM-DC website][link] for further information including numerical techniques and related papers for NICAM-DC.
-[NICAM-DC website][link]
 [link]:http://scale.aics.riken.jp/nicamdc/